-One of the best wrestlers in the history of Rhode Island, Brian Allen brings a wealth of knowledge and experience to the JWU (Providence) wrestling program.
-The right-hand man to head coach Lonnie Morris, Allen is going into his 26th season as the Wildcats Associate Head Coach.
+One of the best wrestlers in the history of Rhode Island, Brian Allen brings a wealth of knowledge and experience to the Johnson & Wales University wrestling program.
+The right-hand man to head coach Lonnie Morris, Allen is going into his 27th season as the Wildcats’ associate head coach.

-During Allen’s time on staff, he helped produce 61 Division III All-Americans, 85 Academic All-Americans, 49 Regional Champions and 166 all-region wrestlers, and over 400 of Morris’ 446 career wins are dual meet victories.
-The 2019 squad earned the highest finish in program history by taking third.
-The 2017 team finished fourth at the NCAA Championships while the 2018 squad achieved the highest national ranking when it reached the No. 1 spot in December of 2017.
+During Allen’s time on staff, he helped produce 65 D3 All-Americans, 97 Academic All-Americans, 53 Regional Champions and 175 All-Region Wrestlers and Recorded 450 Dual Meet Wins of Morris’ 464 total.
+The 2025 squad earned the highest finish in program history by Winning the National Championship.
 The 2011 Team earned the distinction of being named the 2011 Academic GPA National Champions.

 Allen has had the honor to have been selected to Represent the NCAA Northeast Region over the many years to Seed the NCAA National Championships and is also part of the D3 New England Wrestling Associations Ranking and Seeding Committee.